Sulfuric acid chemical formula

-- In structure A, sulfur has the 6+2 = 8 valence shell electrons which are distributed in four SP3 orbitals.
-This orbital makes four coordinate bonding to four oxygen atom.
+- In structure A, sulfur has the 6+2 = 8 valence shell electrons which are distributed in four sp3 orbitals.
+This orbital makes four coordinate chemical bonding with four oxygen atoms.

 - In structure B, sulfur has the 6 + 1 = 7 valence shell electrons.
-Among these two electrons particles, pairs use in two SP3 orbitals making the coordinate bonds.
+Among these two electron particles, pairs used in two sp3 orbitals make the coordinate bonds.
 Two other hybrid quantum orbitals with one electron each overlap with oxygen p-orbitals to make one sigma bond each.

 Chemical Properties of H2SO4